Lockdown Doorstep Portraits In Tongham 2020 During Coronavirus

 I started to think about how I could give back to my community after seeing many photographers around the country taking Doorstep Portraits in aid of charity.
 It was totally free and all I was asking was for families to consider a donation to charity.

 What a fantastic idea!

-A page was set up with the help from Laura at the charity and all proceeds going to The Royal Surrey Hospital Charity.
-This is one of our local hospitals and where we had our youngest daughter.
+A page was set up with the help from the charity and all proceeds going to The Royal Surrey Hospital Charity.
+This is one of our local hospitals where we had our youngest daughter.
 We were allowed 1 hour per day to go outside and exercise so I used this time a few days per week to go and photograph families on their doorsteps and of course keeping my 2 metres of social distance.

 Using our local Tongham Community Facebook page, I asked households just in my road first.
 Quite a response from this made me extend it to the whole of Tongham but wasn’t prepared for how popular it would be!
 I sat with many pieces of A4 paper with all the road names in the village and listed each family on each road and planned my route grouping them all together.
 I started photographing on foot but then realised going on my bike was the quickest way to get around.

 VE Day was upon us on Friday 8th May with front garden parties with road DJs and many houses were still decorated in flags and bunting when I arrived so they looked great.

 After being with just my own family for so long it was great to get out and chat (from afar) with other people and find out about their lives and our community in Tongham.
 I met neighbours I had never seen before and everyone was so friendly & supportive of what I was doing of which I am totally grateful.

 So who did I photograph?